VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

 description: >
   A short summary of the virtual fighter squadron's history
 ---
+## March 2024
+ - Crow transitions from VFA-86 to the Knighthawks.
+Modex 314.
+Welcome!

 ## February 2024
  - CVW-7 transitions to the South Atlantic for combat deployment
+ - Whip completes his FRS training and joins the Knighthawks (304).

 ## January 2024
  - CVW-7 holds carrier (re-)qualifications for all members.
 6 Traps required with average not less than 3.0.